 3 Midterms: 40% (13.33...% each)

 Homeworks are due on the appropriate day through submission on Gradescope.
 All homework assignments must be turned in individually.
 We do not accept late homeworks except for cases which merit an extension.
+However, we will drop your lowest 2 homework scores from your final grade.
 The only identifying piece of information on submitted handins should be your Banner ID, but this is not necessary.
 If your homework assignment includes your name anywhere in the file, we reserve the right to take 20% off your assignment's grade.

 Programming assignments are also due the appropriate day and should be submitted through the